IRBT Investors Have Opportunity to Lead iRobot Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., March 25, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRobot Corporation ("iRobot" or the "Company") (NASDAQ: IRBT).
+LOS ANGELES , March 27, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iRobot Corporation ("iRobot" or the "Company") (NASDAQ: IRBT).

 Class Period: August 5, 2022 – January 26, 2024